CBC Opinion FAQ

 Why is CBC News doing opinion?

-Opinion isn't new to the CBC - we've offered it in different forms on radio and television for decades.
-Already, many of our regional websites run opinion pieces written by members of our audience.
-This new section is intended to bring voices from CBC's audience across the country together in one place, and to help develop and showcase a wide-range of commentary.
+Opinion isn't new to the CBC — we've offered it in different forms on radio and television for decades, and many of our regional websites run opinion pieces written by members of our audience.
+This section is intended to bring voices from CBC's audience across the country together in one place, and to help develop and showcase a wide range of commentary.
 Our goal is to give the audience access to competing ideas which will complement our news coverage and provide additional insight.

 What is the difference between analysis and opinion?